EdoardoBonanni/Meibomian-Glands-Recognition/Result/mask/readme.md

 # Masks reconstructed with prediction

-All masks rebuilt with the predict_refactor.py file will be inserted
+Examples of images rebuilt with the predict_refactor.py file will be inserted here.